antlr/grammars-v4/html/README.md

 # Summary

-A simple grammar for HTML.
+An ANTLR4 grammar for HTML.

-The grammar is on the source tree at /src/main/antlr4/com/khubla/antlr/
+The grammar is on the source tree at

-Features

-* Able to parse most HTML
-* Can handle "<?" and "<%" scriptlets
+`/src/main/antlr4/com/khubla/antlr/`